OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 ### 1. `DataSourceDatasetFacet`

 The `DataSourceDatasestFacet` is a simple object, containing two fields, `name` and `uri`, which should be populated with the unique name of the data source and the URI.
-We’ll make two of these objects, an `input_source` to specify where the data came from, and an `output_source` to specify where the data is going.
+We’ll make two of these objects, an `input_source` to specify where the data came from and an `output_source` to specify where the data is going.

-A quick note about the philosophy behind the `name` and `uri`: the `uri` is built from the `namespace` and the `name`, and each is expected to be unique with respect to its environment.
+A quick note about the philosophy behind the `name` and `uri` in the OpenLineage spec: the `uri` is built from the `namespace` and the `name`, and each is expected to be unique with respect to its environment.
 This means a `namespace` should be globally unique in the OpenLineage universe, and the `name` unique within the `namespace`.
 The two are then concatenated to form the `uri`, so that `uri = namespace + name`.
-The full OpenLineage naming spec can be found [here](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md).
+The full naming spec can be found [here](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md).

 In our case, the input `name` will be the table we are pulling data from, `self.table`, and the `namespace` will be our `self.data_source`.